Richard Hamburger: Post-DTC work

 DTC named Hamburger Artistic Director Emeritus upon his departure, and he moved to New York City.
 He has continued to direct plays nationwide in a variety of theaters and venues.
 Among his more notable productions was the 2006-2007 Salzburg Marionette Theatre production of The Sound of Music, which toured Europe; his 2008 direction of Michael Feingold's Japanoir at the Ensemble Studio Theatre in New York City (which Leonard Jacobs of the New York Press praised for its "brisk direction"); and the 2012 production of Curse of the Starving Class for the Wilma Theater in Philadelphia, Pennsylvania (the first time he had ever directed a play by Sam Shepard).

 In September 2014, Hamburger was named by the Stage Directors and Choreographers Foundation (SDCF) to the 2014-2015 Committee for the Joe A. Callaway Award, the only peer-given award for excellence in direction and choreography in the theater.

 Personal life

 Hamburger is married to Melissa Cooper, a former performance artist, actress, and playwright who co-founded the Echo Theatre.
-The couple live in New York City with their son.
+The couple lives in New York City with their son.